 The pipe is made of rigid plastic that can withstand pressure.
 Despite its toughness, the pipe is highly flexible and malleable.
 You can maneuver and weave it without significant adjustments through tight spaces between walls, ceilings, crawl spaces, and the basement.

 PEX is also corrosion-resistant and will not develop pinholes.
-Hence, the possibility of leaks is remote.
+Hence, the possibility of leaking is slim.

 Easy to Work On

 Working with PEX pipes is more manageable than other types since fewer connections and fittings are required.
 Installation gets completed in less time.
 A few turns can quickly cut the pipe using a rotating cutter with a razor blade.
 No expensive and complicated tools are needed.

 You can bend the pipe quickly.
 The half-inch diameter pipe can make a 5-inch radius turn with no heat applied.
 No radius support is needed for straight runs, though there is minimal displacement or wiggle room.